Tencent/ncnn/docs/how-to-use-and-FAQ/FAQ-ncnn-throw-error.md

 }
 ```

-you may find more info on [how-to-use-ncnn-with-alexnet](how-to-use-ncnn-with-alexnet.md).
+you may find more info on [use-ncnn-with-alexnet](use-ncnn-with-alexnet).

 ### layer XYZ not exists or registered

 Your network contains some operations that are not implemented in ncnn.

-You may implement them as custom layer followed in [how-to-implement-custom-layer-step-by-step](how-to-implement-custom-layer-step-by-step.md).
+You may implement them as custom layer followed in [how-to-implement-custom-layer-step-by-step](how-to-implement-custom-layer-step-by-step).

 Or you could simply register them as no-op if you are sure those operations make no sense.